 Tilia x euchlora

-Hybrid derived from Tilia cordata.
-To 25–35 ft. (perhaps eventually to 50 ft.) tall, almost as wide.
+Hybrid derived from T. cordata.
+Grows to 25–35 ft. (perhaps eventually to 50 ft.) tall and almost as wide.
 Slightly pendulous branches.
-Rich glossy green leaves have paler undersides, reach 2–4 in. long and wide.
+Rich glossy green leaves have paler undersides and reach 2–4 in. long and wide.
 Casts more open shade than T. cordata.

 Perennial, native from western Great Plains to Mexico.
 Grows to 8–16 in. high and 1/2 ft. or wid...

 Eastern U.S. native known in cultivation through its variety ‘Monte Cassino’, a familiar f...

 From Asia Minor.
 Possibly the showiest of the grape hyacinths.
 Each bulb produces just one leaf and a ...